Custer's Last Stand Reenactment

 You are there and participate in the sweep of epic American adventure as sight, sound and smell bring the past alive.
 Experience history that is real.
-History you can taste, more powerful and exciting than television, movies or video games!
+The history you can taste, more powerful and exciting than television, movies, or video games!

 Meet Indian warriors, face to face.
 Shake hands with U.S. Cavalry troopers.
 Talk to General Custer.

 Experience living history.
 Walk traders row on the reenactment grounds.
 Sample Native American food and shop for unique Native American and cavalry merchandise.
 Come and watch, or come in costume and dance at the 1876 Grand Ball.
 Enjoy Little Bighorn Days and the other special events that surround Custer’s Last Stand Reenactment.

 As one recent Reenactment visitor exclaimed, “it’s like really being there—smack dab in the middle of history!”